ryym/drop-markdown/README.md

 ## About

 Instant Markdown viewer on the WEB.
-This is just a viewer, not an editor.

-## Purpose

-Sometimes, there is a need for me to display Markdown files in the local machine without any tools or browser add-ons.
+This is not an editor, just a viewer for people who want to read Markdown files without any tools or browser add-ons.

 ## TODO